vosonlab/vosonSML/README.md

 # Authenticate with twitter, Collect 100 tweets for the '#auspol' hashtag and Create an actor and
 # semantic network
-myKeys <- list(appName = "vosonSML", apiKey = "xxxxxxxxxxxx", apiSecret = "xxxxxxxxxxxx",
+myKeys <- list(appName = "My App", apiKey = "xxxxxxxxxxxx", apiSecret = "xxxxxxxxxxxx",
                accessToken = "xxxxxxxxxxxx", accessTokenSecret = "xxxxxxxxxxxx")

 twitterAuth <- Authenticate("twitter", appName = myKeys$appName, apiKey = myKeys$apiKey,
                             apiSecret = myKeys$apiSecret, accessToken = myKeys$accessToken,
                             accessTokenSecret = myKeys$accessTokenSecret)

+# twitter authentication creates an access token as part of the auth object
+# this can and should be re-used by saving it and then loading it for future sessions
+# Save the auth object after Authenticate
+saveRDS(twitterAuth, file = "~/.twitter_auth")

+# Load a previously saved auth object for use in Collect
+twitterAuth <- readRDS("~/.twitter_auth")

+# Collect tweets
 twitterData <- twitterAuth %>%
                Collect(searchTerm = "#auspol", searchType = "recent", numTweets = 100,
                        includeRetweets = FALSE, retryOnRateLimit = TRUE, writeToFile = TRUE,
                        verbose = TRUE)

+# Create a network
 actorNetwork <- twitterData %>% Create("actor", writeToFile = TRUE, verbose = TRUE)

 actorGraph <- actorNetwork$graph # igraph network graph